-- I. When the alarm sounds, proceed as follows: - a.
-Turn off electrical equipment and flammable gas outlets and shut, but do not lock, doors to localize fire if you are not in immediate danger. - b.
-Vacate building by predetermined exit. - c.
-Proceed to a safe distance and do not reenter the building until directed by law enforcement or a member of the Safety Committee. - d.
-If emergency is in your area, retreat to a safe distance and then: - 1) Sound alarm by pulling down lever in fire alarm box. - 2) Immediately call 911 and give location and nature of emergency.
+When the alarm sounds, proceed as follows:

+- 1) Turn off electrical equipment and flammable gas outlets and shut, but do not lock, doors to localize fire if you are not in immediate danger. - 2) Vacate building by predetermined exit. - 3) Proceed to a safe distance and do not reenter the building until directed by law enforcement or a member of the Safety Committee. - 4) If emergency is in your area, retreat to a safe distance and then: - a) Sound alarm by pulling down lever in fire alarm box. - b) Immediately call 911 and give the location and nature of the emergency.
 Do not hang up immediately; pause to give the person you're talking with a chance to ask questions.
-Go and/or send another individual to the front door of the building to direct emergency personnel to the location of the emergency. - 3) Attempt to contain fire with hand extinguishers only if you are not in immediate danger.
-If necessary, use extinguisher to clear path to exit.
+Go and/or send another individual to the front door of the building to direct emergency personnel to the location of the emergency. - c) Attempt to contain fire with hand extinguishers only if you are not in immediate danger.
+If necessary, use an extinguisher to clear the path to exit.